Interested in pursuing a Masters in Finance in Ireland?

 4. MSc Financial Mathematics

-This programme not just stops with providing the relevant contemporary knowledge and skills in the financial sector but also trains the students with new digital innovations such as machine learning and digital trading.
+This program not just stops with providing relevant contemporary knowledge and skills in the financial sector but also trains the students with new digital innovations such as machine learning and digital trading.

-During the third semester, students can apply theoretical learning to real-world situations through a work placement or explore theoretically and applied knowledge in greater depth by writing a dissertation.
+During the third semester, students can apply theoretical learning to real-world situations through a work placement or explore theoretical and applied knowledge in greater depth by writing a dissertation.